-12 Steps for Conducting a Successful Social Media Audit
+Are You Web 3.0 Ready?
+12 Steps For A Successful Social Media Audit

 Match up today’s social media trends as to what is working and trending compared to your brand’s use of visuals.

 Are you behind the times?
-Using last years famous trends?
+Using last year’s famous trends?
+Are you keeping up with the Web 2.0 transition to Web 3.0?

 Now is the time for a visual facelift to stay up to speed on what your audience is expecting and engaging in.
-Sift through the trends and compare your visuals with this checklist:

-- Types
+- Types.

-- Optimization (i.e., alt tags, titles, descriptions, playlists)
+- Optimization (i.e., alt tags, titles, descriptions, playlists).

-- Web/blog visuals
+- Web/blog visuals.

+“Make sure to keep your team up-to-date on the latest digital marketing,” says Neher.
+“Social media is always changing and evolving, so invest in yourself and your team with training, conferences, and events.”

+Social PR Secret: Social media and digital marketing skills are the #1 in-demand skills for marketers.
+Investing in your skills future-proofs your career.

-11. Dig Deep & Set up Accurate Tracking
+11. Dig Deep & Set-Up Accurate Tracking

-When it comes to social media auditing you’ve got to be real.
-Social media is full of “fluffy” metrics, also commonly known as vanity metrics such as likes and comments.
+You’ve got to be real when it comes to social media auditing.

+Social media is full of “fluffy” metrics, such as likes and comments, commonly known as vanity metrics.
 These metrics types don’t really tell us a whole lot of meaningful insights.

-“If you’re looking to dig a bit deeper and correlate actual ROI and money being made because of your social media efforts you need to get nitty gritty when defining your goals and metrics on social,” said Ashley Ward, digital marketing strategist.
+“If you’re looking to dig a bit deeper and correlate actual ROI and money being made because of your social media efforts, you need to get nitty-gritty when defining your goals and metrics on social,” says Ashley Ward-Segura, Vice President Of Global Operations at TopHatRank.com.

 One of the best ways to track an actual purchase from a social media post is to do any of the following:

-- Use UTM codes within your social media posts with shortened links to product pages
+- Use UTM codes within your social media posts with shortened links to product pages.

-- Track the referral source in Google Analytics or SEMrush.
+- Track the referral source in Google Analytics or Semrush.

-- Create a unique promo code that you only share on a social media network (make sure you use a unique one for each social media network so you can track which network gives you the most purchases).
+- Create a unique promo code that you only share on a social media network.
+(Make sure you use a unique one for each social media network to track which network gives you the most purchases.)

-Maybe purchases aren’t your thing and those 500 likes are really the gold mine for your business.
+Maybe purchases aren’t your thing, and those 500 likes are the gold mine for your business.
 That’s totally fine!

-What’s important is defining a realistic goal, something actually measuring from social media and give yourself a realistic timeline to do so, said Ward.
+What’s important is defining a realistic goal, something actually measured from social media, and giving yourself a realistic timeline to do so, says Ward.

+Let’s not forget that not everything is quantitative – there is the power of qualitative data.

+It’s called “dark social,” meaning not everything in social can be tracked.
+Just because it’s not trackable does not mean it is not happening or having an impact.

-12. Third Eye Chakra
+12. Third-Eye Chakra

-Consider bringing in a third party outside source to review or facilitate a social media audit.
+Consider bringing in a third-party outside source to review or facilitate a social media audit.

 This independent insight can unlock fresh perspectives and ideas while also identifying problems and blocks your in-house team might not be able to see.